s60sc/ESP32-CAM_MJPEG2SD/README.md

-Modified to remove file or folder from sd card
+This ia a modified to remove file or folder from sd card and add software motion detection to enable recording

 # ESP32-CAM_MJPEG2SD
 ESP32 Camera extension to record JPEGs to SD card as MJPEG files and playback to browser